Sunday Classics: Ýr and unexpected paths

 Anna Áslaug Ragnarsdóttir piano

-About the programme:
+About the programme

 The combination of violin, clarinet and piano isn’t the most common chamber music ensemble.
 You could say that it is a variant of the classical piano trio where the clarinet substitutes for the cello or the viola.

 In this programme we are proud to present the world premiere of a new work by Ingibjörg Ýr, one of several Icelandic women currently seen as rising stars among young composers.
-This new piece is inspired by the works of renowned Icelandic poet Þorsteinn frá Hamri.
+This new piece is inspired by a poem by renowned Icelandic poet Þorsteinn frá Hamri.
+It’s also an honour to present a warm and melodic work by Hans Gál (1890-1987), a composer of Jewish descent who had to leave Vienna along with so many other gifted artists and intellectuals at the rise of Nazism.

 Gift cards for all occasions